Please visit our new home and follow us on social media: Facebook & Twitter

 Sign Up for Watchdog Updates!

-Please review our Style Guide below for journalism guidelines, writing tips and our overall mission we hope to achieve through your writing.
+Please review our Watchdog Wire style guide below for journalism guidelines, writing tips and our overall mission we hope to achieve through your writing.

 In order to hold our public officials accountable, the focus of this Watchdog Wire is to target and uncover fiscal fraud, waste and abuse at all levels of government.